FollyMaddy/webshop-tools/README.md

 sudo raspi-config

-Edit .bashrc with nano :
+Edit .bashrc with nano to add your script for startup at boot :

 nano .bashrc

+ add stuff at the bottum of the text file :

+ - add the variable for website, key and printer(number)

+ - add your script